 Australian War Memorial

-LST-667 55k LST-667 beached at Morotai, Halmahera Islands, Netherlands East Indies, 18 September 1944 while Royal Australian Air Force engineers unload heavy construction equipment.
+LST-667 55k USS LST-667 beached at Morotai, Halmahera Islands, Netherlands East Indies, 18 September 1944 while Royal Australian Air Force engineers unload heavy construction equipment.

 Australian War Memorial photo # 017687